Fred Hutchinson Cancer Center

 Improving outcomes for patients with luminal B breast cancer by identifying which patients are at a high risk of recurrence.

 Existing risk prediction tools like Oncotype DX® are immensely helpful for guiding treatment strategies for many newly diagnosed breast cancer patients.
 For example, patients with a high Oncotype DX® score are those with an elevated risk of recurrence, and chemotherapy is recommended for those patients.
-Patients with a low score have a low risk of recurrence and are not recommended to receive chemotherapy, thereby safely avoiding the side effects and stresses of that treatment.
-However, Oncotype DX® was primarily developed and assessed among patients with a subtype of breast cancer known as luminal A, whereas luminal B breast cancers are without these tools—and have a poorer prognosis relative to luminal A disease.
-Dr. Li and his team will leverage patient tumor tissue samples from a large study of different subtypes of breast cancer to develop a new risk prediction model for luminal B breast cancer.
+Patients with a low score have a low risk of recurrence and can safely forgo chemotherapy avoiding its side effects.
+However, Oncotype DX® was primarily developed and assessed among patients with a subtype of breast cancer known as luminal A, whereas luminal B breast cancers, considered potentially more aggressive than luminal A, are without these tools.
+Dr. Li and his team will leverage patient tumor tissue samples from a large clinical study that included different subtypes of breast cancer to develop a new risk prediction model for luminal B breast cancer.

 Christopher Li, MD, PhD completed his medical degree at the University of California, San Francisco and his PhD in Epidemiology at the University of Washington.
 He is the Vice President for Faculty Affairs and Diversity at the Fred Hutchinson Cancer Center and the Associate Director for Diversity, Equity, and Inclusion of the Fred Hutch/UW/Seattle Children’s Cancer Consortium (an NCI-designated Comprehensive Cancer Center).
 He holds the Helen G. Edson Endowed Chair for Breast Cancer Research and is a full professor at the Fred Hutchinson Cancer Research Center and a research full professor in the Department of Epidemiology at the University of Washington.